sts10/lemire_nearly_divisionless_random/readme.markdown

 }
 ```

-This solves our problem!
+This solves our fairness problem!
+But it isn't very efficient.

-But one bummer here is that in 4 our of 256 potential seeds, we have to do a do-over, which isn't ideal for efficiency.
 As MacCárthaigh notes:

 > This algorithm works correctly but is expensive.
 There's at least two % operations per call and maybe more, and those operations are among the slowest a CPU can be asked to perform.